DavidFidge/InputHandlers/README.md

 # InputHandlers
 A library for handling keyboard and mouse input in MonoGame.
-Compiled against DesktopGL.
+The master branch is compiled against DesktopGL.
 A WindowsDX branch is also maintained.
 NuGet packages are provided for both.
-If using the source directly rather than nuget packages, you can git checkout WindowsDX to use the WindowsDX version.
+If using a project reference, git checkout master for DesktopGL and git checkout WindowsDX for WindowsDX.

+This library vastly reduces the amount of boilerplate, repetitive code that you would have to implement yourself in your own project.

 ## Overview
-This library processes mouse and keyboard updates from XNA and broadcasts changes in state to subscribers.
-You subscribe to changes by implementing IMouseHandler and IKeyboardHandler and passing them to MouseInput and KeyboardInput.
+This library processes mouse and keyboard updates from MonoGame and broadcasts them out as common changes of state that user interfaces typically need.
+For the mouse, it detects mouse single clicks, double clicks, dragging etc. For the keyboard, it detects key down, key up, key repeating etc.

+You can change various aspects of the input processing, for example, how long to wait between clicks for a double click to be detected, how long a key is held down before a key starts repeating.

+The library is subscriber-based.
+You implement IMouseHandler and IKeyboardHandler, then call Subscribe, passing in your handler.
 Upon each Poll call, your subscription(s) will receive calls if any change of state occurred.

+You can have multiple handlers subscribed at once and remove or add subscribed handlers at any time.
+This works great for screen transitions - for example, in a game the player may press 'i' to open their inventory.
+At that point you can swap out a keyboard handler that manages the main game for a keyboard handler that manages the inventory screen.

 A sample project is provided which shows how the events work and how to use the library.

-The library has 80% test code coverage.
+The library has 83% test coverage.

 ## Example - Keyboard